Gabmi73/ETL-R-Covid19-Italy/README.md

 ## ETL-R-Covid19-Italy

-Under construction
+*under construction*

-The aim of this project is to provide one ETL dataset, from the Italian Covid19 public databases and other sources, containing some most important transformations and new features engeneered.
+The aim of this project is to provide an ETL pipline and one simple and small dataset, derived from the Italian Covid19 opendata and other sources.
+IT contains some most important features, either new or transformed.

-These variables have the intent - but don't want to be exhaustives - a semi-ready-to-use csv file for all kind of analysis, as Times Series, Statistics, Machine Learing, Deep Learning tecniques.
+These variables serve, in the intentions - but absolutely not exhaustives - to get a semi-ready-to-use csv file for all kind of analysis, as Times Series, Statistics, Machine Learing, Deep Learning tecniques.

+xxx

+xxx

 #### **SOURCES**